textileio/powergate/ffs/Design.md

 When a new or updated _CidConfig_ is pushed in an _API_, it delegates this work to the _Scheduler_.
 The _Scheduler_ will execute whatever work is necessary to comply with the new/updated Cid configuration.

 From the _Scheduler_ point of view, this work is considered a _Job_ created by _API_.
 The job refers to doing the necessary work to enforce the new _CidConfig_.
-The _API_ can watch for this _Job_ state changes to see if the task of pushing a new _CidConfig_ is queued, in progress, executing, executed successfully, or failed.
+The _API_ can watch for this _Job_ state changes to see if the task of pushing a new _CidConfig_ is queued, executing, finished successfully, failed, or canceled.
 The _Scheduler_ also provides a human-friendly log stream of work being done for a _Cid_.

-Apart from executing _API_ triggered work, like pushing a new _CidConfig_, the _Scheduler_ also does some background jobs related to deals-renewal for Cids, which have this feature enabled in their _CidConfig_.
-Similarly, it has background jobs for repair actions.
+The _Scheduler_ also executes proactive actions for prior pushed _CidConfigs_ which enabled the _renew_ or _repair_ feature.
+Finally, the _Scheduler_ is designed to resume any kind of interrupted job executions.

 ## Components
 The following sections give a more detailed description of each component and interface in the diagram.